julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 Card 5 = "Decision maker regarding what goals and features the product will have."

-Card 6 = "Orders the product backlog based on value, effort and other criteria."
+Card 6 = "Orders the Product Backlog based on value, effort and other criteria."

 ### Scrum Master